abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

 ## Profile tools

-A free, open source utility has been created by the SPMF to verify that a Redfish Service implementation conforms to the requirements included in a Redfish Interoperability Profile.
+A free, open source utility has been created by the Redfish Forum to verify that a Redfish Service implementation conforms to the requirements included in a Redfish Interoperability Profile.
 The Redfish Interop Validator is available for download from the DMTF's organization on Github at: https://github.com/DMTF/Redfish-Interop-Validator

 ## Profile repository